keiraqz/anomaly-detection/README.md

-# Anomaly Detection using Spark MLlib, Spark Streaming and Redis (under construction)
+# Anomaly Detection using Spark MLlib and Spark Streaming
-An Anomaly Detection example using Spark MLlib, Spark Streaming and Redis.
+An Anomaly Detection example using Spark MLlib and Spark Streaming.

 ## The Model